the-prototypist/InfoSec-Resources/README.md

 ## Training & Labs
 These are resources concerning learning objectives and educational resources intend to introduce you to or instruct you within InfoSec.

+**AttackIQ Academy** - https://www.academy.attackiq.com/ - _AttackIQ Academy was launched in direct response to the evolution of attackers and their methods becoming more targeted, sophisticated, and automated.
+They offer free courses in a miraid of cybersec topics._

 **Cisco Virtual Academy** - https://www.netacad.com/courses/cybersecurity - _Training from Cisco on cybersecurity, though through the site you can gain access to other topics as well._

 **Clark Center** - https://clark.center/home -  _Free cybersecurity curriculum that is primarily video-based or provide online assignments that can be easily integrated into a virtual learning environments._